neosensory/neosensory-sdk-for-bluefruit/README.md

 ## Dependencies

-This library depends on [Adafruit's Bluefruit library](https://github.com/adafruit/Adafruit_nRF52_Arduino/tree/master/libraries/Bluefruit52Lib) and on [adamvr's base64 library](https://github.com/adamvr/arduino-base64).
+This library depends on Adafruit's Bluefruit library, included in the [Adafruit Board Support Package (BSP) for nRF52 Boards](https://github.com/adafruit/Adafruit_nRF52_Arduino) (make sure to go through the install instructions thoroughly and update your bootloader) and on [adamvr's base64 library](https://github.com/adamvr/arduino-base64).

 ## Hardware